Marcisbee/messageformat-plus/README.md

    `selectordinal`, rich nested message interpolation inside select arms, or skeleton-based date/number formatting.
 Only a focused subset is provided.

-5. Simpler argument parsing model Transformer (formatter) arguments are passed as a raw token-ish array.
-Complex nested `{}` inside formatter arms are presently flattened as text.
-(Future work could re-parse inner segments recursively.)
+5. Enhanced argument parsing model Transformer (formatter) arguments are passed as a structured array.
+Nested `{}` inside formatter args containing variables are parsed recursively, allowing for dynamic content within select options and other formatter arguments.

 6. Error handling Unknown formatter names throw early at runtime.
 Malformed argument groupings default to a sane fallback rather than fail the whole